 The American Red Cross has guidelines as to who can donate blood and when.
-But actually, there are questions you should be asking yourself to find out if you even should for your own health.
-So can you donate blood if you have herpes?
-There’s one condition that might prevent you.
+Can you donate blood if you have herpes?
+Usually, yes.
+But in some cases, they ask you to wait.

 - sexual intercourse